Don Barrow -

 (Team Black Pudding)

 Around October time a drastic situation arose when a major problem occurred on the previous week-end`s 'MN' event.
 We had already won the 1970 BTRDA Gold Star Championship, and needed another car for the coming week-end.
-BVRT British Vita Racing Team's Competition Manager Brian Gillibrand, managed to persuade Ford's Competion dept to part with an ex-works car (FTW 44H) which was residing in France.
+BVRT British Vita Racing Team's Competition Manager Brian Gillibrand, managed to persuade Ford's Competition dept to part with an ex-works car (FTW 44H) which was residing in France.
 This was acquired and readied all within the week, still sporting it's BP green/yellow livery.
-The 'MN' Championship all hinged on the last Club event of the year, The Shenstone Rally, which was run on my Home patch in Derbyshire.
-If we could produce a win, the Championship would be ours again.
+The Motoring News Championship all hinged on the last Club event of the year, The Torbay Rally.
+If we could produce a win or a second position, the Championship would be ours again.
 And after some 200 miles of hectic motoring we secured our goal by a very convincing margin, thus winning the coveted Crown of the era.
-This being my 4th 'MN' Championship Win, within a ten-year period, I was over the moon.
+This being my 4th Motoring News Championship Win, within a ten-year period, I was over the moon.
 However we came unstuck on the RAC after clobbering a log pile and bending the rear axle casing.
 Jim commented at the time, that he couldn't drive the car properly because it was the wrong colour!
 He had it re-painted Blue and White for 1971 and robbed the car of its good looking originality.

-Don Barrow - MK1 Ex Works Ford Escort Twin Cam - BVRT British Vita Racing - Max Attack down in the West Country - The final Rally to Glory - In BP colours
+MK1 Ex Works Ford Escort Twin Cam - BVRT British Vita Racing - Max Attack down in the West Country - The final Rally to Glory - In BP colours Castrol Motoring News Rally Championship Motoring News Championship

 Jim Bullough & Don Barrow